Volunteers' John Fulkerson to miss remainder of SEC tournament with facial injuries after 'dirty play'

 The Tennessee Volunteers will be without star forward John Fulkerson for the remainder of the SEC Tournament after he sustained "facial injuries" following what teammates called a "dirty play" by Florida's Omar Payne in Friday’s quarterfinal game.

-Fulkerson was taken to the hospital after getting hit in the face with both of Payne’s elbows with just a little over 17 minutes left in the game and with the Vols leading 35-26, a play that would get him ejected from the game.
+Fulkerson was taken to the hospital after getting hit in the face with both of Payne’s elbows with just a little over 17 minutes left in the game and the Vols leading 35-26, a play that would get him ejected from the game.

 KANSAS OUT OF BIG 12 TOURNEY DUE TO COVID-19: ‘A BAD BREAK’

-Teammate Yves Pons told reporters after the Vols 78-66 victory that it "was a dirty play."
+Teammate Yves Pons told reporters after the Vols' 78-66 victory that it "was a dirty play."

 "That is nothing to do on a basketball court," he said, via ESPN.
 "Of course, we took it personally.
 We love John.
 We play for him.
 We had his back."